collabnix/dockerlabs/advanced/a100/a100-cicd-circleci.md

             docker push $DOCKER_HUB_USER_ID/dockerapp1:latest
 ```

-in this above make sure to add envirment veriable like  $DOCKER_HUB_EMAIL, $DOCKER_HUB_USER_ID,$DOCKER_HUB_PWD
+As shown above,  make sure to add envirment veriable like  $DOCKER_HUB_EMAIL, $DOCKER_HUB_USER_ID,$DOCKER_HUB_PWD
 so after runing circleci job sucessfully it will automatically deployed on dockerhub repo

-login to the circl-ci account https://circleci.com using github
+Login to the circl-ci account https://circleci.com using github

-select project which you want to deploy
+Select project which you want to deploy

 ![add_project](https://github.com/sangam14/dockerapp1/blob/master/Screenshot%202018-10-26%20at%207.49.53%20AM.png)

-go to the setting of the project in circleci dashboard
+Go to the setting of the project in circleci dashboard
 add the environment veriable which declared in .circleci/config.yml file io

-you can also prvide github ssh permission
+You can also prvide github ssh permission.

 ![envn_var](https://github.com/sangam14/dockerapp1/blob/master/Screenshot%202018-10-26%20at%207.50.31%20AM.png)

-after that run the build it will perform following steps one by one {if its error it will show red otherwise green )
+After that run the build it will perform following steps one by one {if its error it will show red otherwise green )

 1.Spin up Environment
 2.Checkout code
 3.Setup a remote Docker engine
 4.Install dependencies
 5.Run tests

-already given test.py file so it will check test.py after
+Already given test.py file so it will check test.py after
 ```
 https://github.com/sangam14/dockerapp1/blob/master/app/test.py